 AI helps companies understand their customers, their motivations, and how to target them.
 If you’ve ever had ads that targeted you (a good portion of the 4,000+ you’ll see today), you’ve probably experienced this form of AI.
 Thanks to AI and ML, media companies can predict activity more accurately, and can use that to present people with ads at the right time and in the right place.
 Not only that, AI now knows how to present relevant, personalized offers that are tested and data-informed to drive conversions.
 Digital ads are just the tip of the iceberg, though.
 Companies like Netflix and TikTok use machine learning algorithms to analyze your viewing activity, correlate it with millions of other users, and then present you with recommendations that are relevant to you.
 These recommendations get smarter all the time with new data and ML models.

 The use cases for AI in the legal world are vast.
 Legal work deals with huge swathes of information and data, and AI—combined with offshoots like NLP—are making legal work significantly more efficient.
 AI can help lawyers with due diligence, research, automating legal processes, billing, and much more.
 What’s more, advancements in NLP and the growth of labeling tools let lawyers translate, label, and sift through legal contracts and volumes of information in fractions of the time it would otherwise take.

 AI has become an integral part of many industries.
 As industries advance, new uses for AI are uncovered and brought to the forefront.
 AI is moving at such a rapid pace, and it’s likely that there will be a vast number of new use cases popping up every year that we can’t even fathom yet!
-To find out more about AI use cases and how AI/NLP could help your company, feel free to reach out to email@example.com.
+To find out more about AI use cases and how AI/NLP could help your company, feel free to schedule a custom demo or reach out to email@example.com.
 We'd love to chat.